Shooting range: Operational components

+Airgun ranges

+Due to the lower power of most airguns, it is often possible to operate airgun ranges safely in multi-use and improvised spaces.
+This is particularly true of ISSF-oriented airguns which are limited to muzzle energies of 6ft-lb.

+Suitable ranges can be set up in sports halls or function rooms, using simple wooden backers, pellet catchers or lightweight ballistic curtains to protect the wall behind.
+Although safe handling practices for lead pellets must be followed, the lack of combustion gases negates the need for the high-performance ventilation systems required on conventional indoor ranges.
+Such arrangements are particularly common for major championships.
+Few locations could justify the expense of maintaining a permanent range with 80+ firing lanes, but such a range can be set up temporarily in large sports halls or exhibition centres.
+This is the approach taken by major European events such as InterShoot, RIAC and the Welsh Airgun Championships.

 Outdoor range

 Outdoor shooting ranges are used for longer-distance shooting up to or exceeding 1200 yd.
 Training might also specifically require exposure to the elements such as wind, dust and rain.
 Outdoor competition shooting is preferred under benign weather conditions, although conditions may change, competition is only abandoned when safety becomes an issue.

 Outdoor ranges are designed to contain all fired shots.
 This necessitates a high retaining wall behind the target line called a backstop or stop-butt, comprising an earth mound, sandbag barrier or specially designed funnel-shaped traps to catch and prevent misaligned shots, errant projectile ricochets, or shots going beyond the bounds of the shooting range.
 Most outdoor ranges restrict the maximum caliber size and/or projectile energy based on the design specification of the range.
 Some target-shooting ranges have separate facilities devoted to the use of higher-powered firearms such as .50 caliber.

 Outdoor ranges may be partially enclosed and so have some features in common with indoor ranges, for example the British Armed Forces barrack range has a roofed firing point and normally has 360° walls.
 As its name suggests, it is generally found in military bases rather than in the more remote areas common to outdoor ranges.
+Outdoor ranges for ISSF and Olympic shooting events often have heavily sheltered firing points to protect athletes, spectators and media from inclement weather as well as housing the sophisticated electronic target systems.

 Several studies of outdoor ranges have shown that prolonged exposure to lead and noise can cause health problems, particularly among employees and instructors.